Education

 Studies in various academic content areas and instructional practice directly related to levels of instruction from preschool through post-secondary.
 For graduate and professional students.

-EDU 521.
+• EDU521.
 Teaching Secondary School Literacy.
 3 hours.
-Su., F.
+F. SU.

 A general study of strategies used in building and reinforcing literacy skills in respective content areas of secondary grades.
 This class requires a clinical experience.
-Prerequisites: EDU505 Instructional Thory and Design and EDU546 Advanced Literacy II: Literature and Literacy.
+Prerequisites: EDU505 Instructional Theory and Design and EDU546 Advanced Literacy II: Literature and Literacy.

-EDU 522A.
-Research Development & Implementation I .
-3 hours.
+• EDU522A.
+Research Development & Implementation I. 3 hours.
 F.

 This course is in the first part of the six-hour research process in partial fulfillment for the Master of Education degree.
 In this course, students will review significant aspects of research, learn the research process, select their project, research the literature, and develop their methodology.
 The student must hold "regular admission" status.

-EDU 522B.
-Research Development Implementation II .
+• EDU522B.
+Research Development Implementation II.
 3 hours.
-Sp.
+SP.

 This course is the second part of the six-hour research process in which students will work to execute their approved research plan, analyze their data, write up their results, defend their research before a committee and submit an article for publication.
 Prerequisite: EDU522A Research Development and Implementation I.

-EDU 524.
+• EDU524.
 Enhanced Student Teaching.
 12 hours.
-F., Sp.
+F. SP.

 The enhanced field experience consists of an entire semester with the student working as a student teacher in two sequentially assigned classroom settings.
 During this time the student is expected to demonstrate skills in teaching appropriate to the age of the children and the subject for which licensure is being sought according to specific areas of knowledge and skills.
 Students will also meet in a weekly, on-campus seminar to discuss experiences and other areas of interest and/or need.
 Initial start date for the student teaching semester follows district calendars.
 Prerequisite: EDU 548 Advanced Literacy IV: Teaching Methods Across Content Areas.
 Corequisite: EDU 550 Professional Reflection and Planning.

-EDU 525.
+• EDU525.
 Learning Theory and Principles.
 3 hours.
-F., Sp.
+F. SP.

 This course will cover the theories of learning and ways of implementing and applying information drawn from research on child development, cognitive science, learning, motivation, teaching, and assessment to prepare educators in all grades and content areas.

-EDU 530.
+• EDU530.
 Professional Reflective Seminar.
 1 hour.
-Su., F., Sp.
+F. SP.
+SU.

 A course bringing closure to the initial licensure program in which the student will present a portfolio, complete content competencies required for licensure, prepare for and pass Praxis, and take any remedial steps required to obtain a teaching/counseling licensure.
 The student will also develop and implement a professional development plan for the following year.

-EDU 531. edTPA Professional Seminar II.
+• EDU531. edTPA Professional Seminar II.
 1 hour.
-F., Sp.
+F. SP.

 This course is an in-depth study of applying and evaluating instruction through lesson planning and assessment to produce effective educators.
 Emphasis will also be placed on refining writing tasks, videoing, and submission structure of the edTPA portfolio system.
-Prerequites: Must be taken the semester before student teaching or concurrently with EDU 597 Mentoring in the Classroom and before EDU 550 Professional Reflection and Planning.
+Prerequisites: Must be taken the semester before student teaching or concurrently with EDU 597 Mentoring in the Classroom and before EDU 550 Professional Reflection and Planning.

-EDU 532.
+• EDU532.
 Theories of Child Counseling/Consulting.
 3 hours.
-Su., Sp.
+SP.
+SU.

 This course provides a comprehensive study in person-centered, behavioral, and related theories in counseling children.
 Experiences include exercises in counseling, consulting, and coordinating with a focus on elementary and middle school students.

-EDU 533.
+• EDU533.
 Career Develop/Counseling/Consulting.
 3 hours.
-Su., Sp.
+SP.
+SU.

 This course provides intensive study in the processes of career development and planning, career and lifestyle counseling, planning, and development with a focus on secondary students.